davidofug/Uganda/README.md

 4. districts.html

 ## USAGE
+1. Copy content of districts.html to your html file.
-At the end of each file, an example is given
+2. At the end of each file i.e. districts.py, districts.php, districts.js, an example is given

 ## Contribution
 1. Comment with usecase questions